rhodyprog4ds/BrownFall20/_sources/syllabus/course_map.md

 ````{margin}
 ```{note}
 On the [BrightSpace calendar](https://brightspace.uri.edu/d2l/le/calendar/101136) page you can get a feed link to add to the calendar of your choice by clicking on the subscribe (star) button on the top right of the page.
+Class is for 1 hour there because of Brightspace/zoom integration limitations, but that calendar includes the zoom link.
 ```
 ````